-6.6.7 Replacing a defective hard disk drive in the RAID system
+6.5.6 Replacing a defective hard disk drive in the RAID system

-Hard disk drives can be replaced during operation in the removable drive bay in connection with a configured RAID system.
+Hard disk drives can be replaced during operation in the removable drive bay in connection with a configured RAID1 system or RAID5 system.
 This functionality is referred to as "Hot Swap".